 This document is an update of DOC3 from the e-meeting on 24 September 2018.
 It contains the relevant conclusions of the RG-SC (TD 129, highlighted in grey) and RG-WM (TD 135, highlighted in lightblue) meetings held during the last TSAG meeting (reordered in a more logical way), and provides an analysis (and proposals) from the Editor to help discussion during TSAG.

+Revision 1 of this TD aligns with the discussions during the TSAG meeting.

 Determine if the intent of ITU-T A.25 was to be used for all cases of incorporation of text from other organizations.